radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The key services to monitor are RadiantOne and ZooKeeper.
 There are default monitoring and alerts for these services.
 For RadiantOne, see [RadiantOne Availability](#radiantone-service-availability).
 For ZooKeeper, see
 [ZooKeeper Write Failure](#zookeeper-write-failure).

-### Expert Mode
+## Expert Mode

 Some settings in the Main Control Panel are accessible only in Expert Mode.
 To switch to Expert Mode, click the Logged in as, (username) drop-down menu and select Expert Mode.

 ![An image showing expert mode](Media/Expert-Mode.jpg)

+>[!note]
->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.

-### RadiantOne Built-in Monitoring and Alerts
+## RadiantOne Built-in Monitoring and Alerts

 RadiantOne includes built-in monitoring and alert capabilities and can also be monitored by external [third party monitoring tools](#external-monitoring-options-with-third-party-tools).

-#### Monitoring from the Main Control Panel
+### Monitoring from the Main Control Panel

 The Main Control Panel provides a view of RadiantOne nodes deployed.
 When RadiantOne is deployed in a cluster, the state of services running on all nodes is visible in the Overview section of the Dashboard tab.
 In the Intranode Health section you can see the connectivity across all nodes.

 If RadiantOne is deployed in a classic active/active or active/passive architecture, the Intranode Health section is irrelevant and only one node is shown in the Overview section.

 The Replication Monitoring tab is relevant if inter-cluster replication is deployed or if you have RadiantOne deployed in an active/active or active/passive architecture and are replicating HDAP stores across them.

 ##### Dashboard Tab